Free Consultation

 We have been writing exhaustively on the perils of the distracted teen driver, or any distracted driver for that matter (see myaccidentlaw.com/blog keywords, truck accidents, car accidents).
 The rise in serious and sometimes fatal car accidents and truck accidents can be directly attributed to the increase in drivers driving while distracted-whether by cell phones, texting, eating, or simply changing a radio station or putting on make-up.
 While state and federal authorities continue in their efforts to legislate against distracted driving-we as parents know the truth about teen-agers: they rarely listen to us or anybody older then them.

-The Accident Attorneys at Grazian and Volpe have had the very sad task of litigating on behalf of families and victims of serious motor vehicle accidents – no case more tragic than when a child suffers a serious injury or wrongful death.
+The Accident Attorneys at Grazian and Volpe (now Lloyd Miller Law) have had the very sad task of litigating on behalf of families and victims of serious motor vehicle accidents – no case more tragic than when a child suffers a serious injury or wrongful death.
 Parents can never do enough to educate their teen-aged drivers as to driving safely.
 In addition, we hope the following helps in choosing and purchasing a car that will offer the best in crash avoidance and protection.

 Look for the following when shopping for and choosing a car for your teen-ager or any family member: